gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## DTLS Sequence number size

-   16-bit sequence number SHOULD be used rather than 8-bit to avoid limitations in number of infligth DTLS records.
+   16-bit sequence number SHOULD be used rather than 8-bit to avoid limitations in number of inflight DTLS records.
 Overlapping sequence number due to wrapping of the sequence number MUST be prevented as it otherwise can lead to decryption failure that result in failure of the transport service.
 See